dotnet/ef6/README.md

 When working with Code First, Generate Views option is available when right-clicking on a file that contains a derived DbContext class.
 When working with the EF Designer, Generate Views option is available when right-clicking on the EDMX file.
 Note that, every time you change your model you need to re-generate the pre-compiled views by running the GenerateViews command again.

+## Customize Reverse Engineer Templates

+This feature lets you customize code generation via reverse engineer T4 templates added to your project.